 The difference between science and the arts is not that they are different sides of the same coin even, or even different parts of the same continuum, but rather, they are manifestations of the same thing.
 The arts and sciences are avatars of human creativity.

 Divya M. Persaud is a planetary scientist, writer, and composer.
-With an ongoing focus in remote sensing for planetary geology and geophysics, Divya’s research projects have included passive radiometry for surface composition using the MESSENGER orbiter’s Mercury Laser Altimeter (MLA); paleomagnetism and geochemistry of meteorites and impact glasses; methods of stereo topography for icy moon geophysics using Cassini ISS digital elevation models (DEMs); and mission concept development for lava tube detection on Mars using ground-penetrating radar (GPR).
+With an ongoing focus in remote sensing for planetary geology and geophysics, Divya’s research has involved developing new methods for remote sensing analysis, including adapting lidar data for Mercury surface geochemistry and using stereo topography to study the impact craters on and geophysics of Saturn’s icy moons; mission concept development for lava tube detection on Mars using ground-penetrating radar; and laboratory (paleomagnetism and spectroscopy) experiments to understand asteroids, the meteorites they come from, and their impacts on Earth.
 She is currently pursuing her Ph.D. in Space & Climate Physics at UCL’s Mullard Space Science Laboratory, where she is developing methods of 3D image processing and visualization for Mars surface geology ahead of the ExoMars 2020 rover launch.
-Divya holds a B.A. in geology and music composition from the University of Rochester and is an alumna of the NASA Academy.
+Divya holds a B.A. (hons.) in geology and music composition from the University of Rochester and is an alumna of the NASA Academy.

 Divya hopes to be the first cellist on Mars.